HelpMe-Pls/JAMStack-site/README.md

 ## Planned development
 - Fix known bugs
-- Further refractor code for readability
 - Add functionality to "Search for products", "Pause subscription" and "Promo code"
 - Integrate [TDD](https://en.wikipedia.org/wiki/Test-driven_development)
-- Extend this project with a desktop app version of it (using [ElectronJS](https://www.electronjs.org/) or [Tauri](https://tauri.studio/))
+- Further refractor code for readability and maintainability
-- Find other free alternatives to AWS EC2 for deploying the backend.
+- Find other free alternatives to AWS EC2 for deploying the backend
+- Create a Docker image for this project.

 # Contributing
 Pull requests are welcome.
 For suggesting changes, please open an issue first to discuss what you would like to change/improve.